-I tried to recreate the Google Analytics visit chart in the style of the Omniture visits report.
+I tried to recreate the Google Analytics visit chart in Tableau, in the style of the Adobe Analytics (previously Omniture) visits report.

 I like the Omniture visits report as it shows how you’re tracking in the current month vs how you were tracking exactly 4 weeks earlier – i.e. compares Monday with Monday, Friday with Friday, etc.